AdamISZ/aut-ct/README.md

 ./rpcserver somepubkeys.txt
 ```

 As probably obvious, the idea here is that we run a service (somewhere) for a client to be able to throw serialized proofs at, and ask it to verify (preferably quickly!) if the proof and the corresponding key image actually validate against the curve tree.
 If so, the user can credit whoever provided this proof, with some kind of token, service access, whatever, and also keep track of what key images have already been used (this code currently doesn't do that but it's the trivial part: just keep a list of used key images, and check).
-Here "quickly" should be in the 100ms or less range, for even up to 100K + pubkeys.
-The RPC server takes a few seconds to start (loading precomputation tables and constructing the Curve Tree), and then serves on port 23333.
+Here "quickly" should be in the 50-100ms range, for even up to millions of pubkeys.
+The RPC server takes a few seconds to start (loading precomputation tables and constructing the Curve Tree), and then serves on port as configured in the config file (23333 by default).

 `rpcclient`: